James-P-D/WordSearch/README.md

 ### Java Client

-The Java application comes with a `20-by-20` wordsearch puzzle which contains the names of 20 items of fruit
+The Java application comes with a `20-by-20` wordsearch puzzle which contains the names of 20 items of fruit.